powersync-ja/powersync-js/demos/example-electron/README.md

 cp .env.local.template .env.local
 ```

-And then edit `.env.local` to insert your credentials for Supabase.
+And then edit `.env.local` to insert your PowerSync URL and development token.
+You can generate a [temporary development token](https://docs.powersync.com/usage/installation/authentication-setup/development-tokens), or leave blank to test with local-only data.

 Run the development server: